shaunjc/GridField_ExtraFields/README.md

 Easily manage many_many_extraFields when adding objects to a ManyManyList via a GridField.

 ## TODO:
-Create matching GridField_FormAction, GridFieldDataColumns, GridFieldConfig, and/or GridFieldDetailForm to modify extra fields when objects have already been linked to the Foreign Key, as well as an injector to use the new classes by default.
+Create matching GridField_FormAction, GridFieldDataColumns, and/or GridFieldConfig,
+to modify extra fields when objects have already been linked to the Foreign Key, as well as an injector to use the new classes by default.

 ## Usage:
 Currently, all implementations need to be done manually on a per class basis.